allanchua101/http2-mycroft-test/README.md

-# http2-mycroft-test
+# HTTP2 Mycroft Test
-This repository is a POC for commons host manifest generator (Mycroft) test cases.
+This repository is a POC for commons host manifest generator called Mycroft.